-Midterms and Final Exam

-There are 2 midterms.
+Midterms and Final Exam: There are 2 midterms.
 The first midterm will cover material from the first section and the second midterm will cover material from the second section.
-The final exam will be comprehensive and cover all class material.
+The final exam will be comprehensive and cover all course material.
 The midterms and final exam will cover what has been assigned as reading material and what is discussed in class.
+THERE ARE NO MAKE-UP EXAMS.
+Student athletes and those students with legitimate academic conflicts need to contact the instructor at the beginning of the quarter to make arrangements to take the exams.